Who We Are

 In 2008, Brainfood was approved by DC Public Schools as a vetted organization, and expanded outreach to a new group of high schools.
 In the summer of 2012, we expanded to a third site, the Brainfood Innovation Center and Youth Garden at Mt.
 Vernon Square.

-Today, Brainfood has the capacity to accommodate over 150 teens, served by staff who offer year-round, food-focused programming in 3 commercial kitchens.
+Today, Brainfood programs have the capacity to accommodate over 150 teens, served by staff who offer year-round, food-focused programming in 3 commercial kitchens.
 Program staff recruit at over 8 different DC public schools, and anticipate being able to serve even more DC students as Brainfood grows.